intel/linux-npu-driver/docs/umd-testing.md

 EOF
 ```

-Test the image classification model:
+Run the image classification model test:

 ```bash
 ./npu-umd-test --config=resnet_config.yaml --verbose */resnet50
 ```

-### Object Detection Model - Yolo
+### Object Detection Model – YOLO

-The npu-umd-test does not support output validation for object detection models.
-The npu-umd-test
+The `npu-umd-test` framework does not support output validation for object detection models.
-framework can still be used to run inference on these models, but without accuracy tests.
-Let's
+However, it can still be used to run inference on these models, without performing accuracy verification.

-download and convert a YOLOv8 object detection model to OpenVINO IR format.
-First download
+In this section, we will download a YOLOv8 object detection model and convert it to the OpenVINO IR format for further testing.

-Ultralytics package:
+First, install the Ultralytics package:

 ```bash
 # Install Ultralytics package in same virtual environment